iyesogie/Data-Science-Jobs/README.md

 flask run
 ```

+Once you have run the commands, your terminal will tell you which port the application is hosted on and you can view application by navigating to:
+localhost:5000/home
+(where 5000 is the port supplied by your terminal)

 If you are on a network you trust you can host the application to other devices on that network with

 ```bash